SpectralSequences/sseq/README.md

 2. `web_ext`
 Web interfaces to `ext`.
 There are two subprojects at the moment:

- - `rust_webserver`: A GUI to work with the Adams spectral sequence.
+ - `sseq_gui`: A GUI to work with the Adams spectral sequence.
 Given a Steenrod module, this computes its Ext and displays the associated Adams spectral sequence.
 The user can then interactively input differentials and the program can propagate differentials via the Leibniz rule.